 The advent of cloud-based accounting systems and the automation of data entry means that most of your clients are now up to date much more frequently.
 Possibly, daily for many businesses.

 This means that by the end of the financial year we can have a pretty clear picture of the business performance for the year.
 Even if not everything is reconciled and ticked off, if there are still some adjustments to be made, for the practical purposes of management reporting and planning for the future, the information is accurate enough.

-Start Tax Planning With Forecasting the Profit Position
+Start Tax Planning by Forecasting the Profit Position

 We can then spend time in the first month or two of the new financial year working with the client on a budget for that year.
 Start by projecting last year’s actuals forward.
 Using the Budget Factory makes this simple.